VILLASframework/documentation/docs/node/guides/lab7.md

 ```

 **Note:** In this lab all samples of `file.dat` will be sent immediately to `udp_node1`.
-Usually, this is not the desired behaviour.
+Usually, this is not the desired behavior.
 We will show later how to stream the samples _in real-time_ to a destination node.

 ## Better way (real-time)